 In a national and international level, the most well-known carpets are without a doubt the Arraiolos carpets.
 They have emerged in Alentejo, in the village of Arraiolos (hence the name) but they are already produced all over the country.

-These carpets are characterized by being embroidered in wool on a linen or cotton canvas with Arraiolos stitch, unique in the world.
+These carpets are characterised by being embroidered in wool on a linen or cotton canvas with Arraiolos stitch, unique in the world.

-Another form of arts and crafts very typical in the Portuguese tradition is without a doubt the lace.
+Another form of handicrafts very typical of the Portuguese traditions is, without a doubt, the bobbin lace.
 This textile art has sprung up in Portugal and also throughout Europe between the end of the 15th century and the beginning of the 16th century, during the Renaissance period.

-The kinds of lace better known in Portugal is the Vila do Conde lace and Peniche lace.
+The kinds of bobbin lace better known in Portugal are the ones from Vila do Conde and Peniche.
 This type is very characteristic of Portuguese coastal areas and it requires hard work, dedication and patience.
 If you want to know more about the embroidery crafts, nothing better than to visit the museum of embroidery crafts in Vila do Conde.

-We cannot fail to mention the typical skirts of Nazaré, in the centre of Portugal and the Valentine’s handkerchiefs, more characteristic of the north of the country.
-These scarves were mainly embroidered by women as a way to spend their time; women made these handkerchiefs to use them as an ornament but also to conquer their boyfriends.
+I cannot fail to mention the typical skirts of Nazaré, in the Centre of Portugal and the Valentine’s handkerchiefs, more characteristic of the north of the country.
+These scarves were mainly embroidered by women as a way to spend their time; women made these handkerchiefs to use them as an ornament but also to conquer their loved ones.

 Among other pieces of Portuguese filigree, we have the hearts of Viana, crucifixes and earrings.
 These pieces are a decorative element to enrich traditional costumes in festivals, especially in the north of the country.

 The festivals and pilgrimages are other aspects most present in the Portuguese traditions and they come hand in hand with some areas mentioned above, as the gastronomy and music.